doableware/djongo/docs/docs/integrating-django-with-mongodb.md

     description = models.TextField()
 ```

 You have just added a new field.
 The new entries can be saved into MongoDB **without running any migrations**.
 All entries in the Blog collection henceforth will contain 3 fields.
 This works fine if you know what you are doing.
-Consider a query that results in retrieving entries belonging to both the 'older' model with just 2 fields and the current model.
+Consider a query that  retrieves entries belonging to both the 'older' model (with just 2 fields) and the current model.
 What will the value of `description` be?

 While connecting to Djongo you can set `ENFORCE_SCHEMA: True`.
 For the case described above, when field values are missing from the retrieved documents, Djongo will raise a `MigrationError` exception.
 You can then check what went wrong.
 Enforce schemas for our documents can help to iron out bugs involving incorrect types or missing fields.